MolSSI/QCFractal/README.md

 This MongoDB database has 3 collections: `databases`, `molecules`, and `pages`.

 ## hashing and uniqueness
 Before any document is entered into the Mongo database, we compute a SHA1 hash based on its JSON.
 This hash is used as the `_id` of the document instead of MongoDB's default ObjectID.
 SHA1 hashes are superior to ObjectIDs because the SHA1 hash is persistent through database flushes, whereas an ObjectID would be reset if a document is removed and re-added.
+For molecules, we only take a hash of a few essential fields as opposed to the entire document.
+This allows for small changes to the JSON during production without the need to recalculate the entire hash.

 ### molecules
 A collection of atomic documents.
 That is, they do not have an external references and essentially define a set of usable data units.
 The schema of a database document is described below in JSON.